Ckashif/AI-Correctable-Coding-Request/README.md

 Keep up good work!
 "We're working" heard (hostage taker)

+Assistant note: communication is persistent with someone in background, however, sentences are not being allowed to be projected in high dB, use best judgement.
 High dB = Hostage takers often
 Low dB = Victim

-Assistant note: communication is persistent with someone in background, however, sentences are not being allowed to be projected in high dB, use best judgement.
+This schema possibly changed as soon as thought came to mind, and now changed back; Keep up!